 Minnesota tested Penn State from the start, wiggling past the Lady Lions' tough defense with dribble penetration to help stay within 31-29 at halftime.
-Cotton gave Minnesota a spark off the bench in the first half with four rebounds and five points, surpassing her season averages.
+Cotton gave Minnesota a spark off the bench in the first half with four rebounds and five points, reaching her season averages.

 Copyright 2013 by The Associated Press

 This story is from ESPN.com's automated news wire.
 Wire index